mapbox/watchbot-progress/readme.md

     -r, --reason    (for fail-job) a description of why the job failed
 ```

+Note that by default, workers in reduce-enabled Watchbot stacks will have the `$ProgressTable`
+environment variable set automatically.

 ### Creating a progress table

 A JavaScript module is available to create a DynamoDB table.
+You will need to provide any CloudFormation permissions.

 ```js
 var table = require('watchbot-progress').table;